AlexMarinRemus/Watermark-Similarity-Application/README.md

 ## Building the Database

+IF YOU WANT TO TEST THE APPLICATION MESSAGE ME AND I'LL GIVE YOU A SET OF IMAGES.

 Although any database can be provided to the system, it is expected that the database is formatted in a certain way.
 For this reason, it can be very useful to build the database through the methods provided by this system.
 There are two ways of doing this, one is automatic and the other is manual.
 As can be expected the automatic method is far faster, but is also less accurate when it comes to harmonizing watermarks.
 On the other hand, the manual system makes use of user input to make the harmonization process as accurate as possible, but thereby also takes much longer.

 It is important to note that when building a database the data is appended to the database with the specified name if it already exists.
 However, if the file with the specified name does not exist, it creates a new file.

 ### Building the Database Automatically